 - TEPCO determined the intake dose as that on 12 March in principle.
 TEPCO opened the WBC center at J-Village (10 July) and increased the number of WBCs by borrowing three "in-vehicle" type WBCs from JAEA, and purchased new ones.
 TEPCO secured 11 WBCs in total (18 October). - TEPCO assessed and determined committed dose with the support of JAEA and NIRS.
 Monthly monitoring became possible from September.

-In addition to the above, MHLW identified that there were certain discrepancies between the dose evaluated by the primary contractors and the dose by TEPCO.
-Thus MHLW decided to re-evaluate the doses reported since May 2013, and some of the committed doses were revised based on the re-evaluation.
+MHLW identified that there were certain discrepancies between the dose evaluated by the primary contractors and the dose by TEPCO.